locationtech/geomesa/docs/user/filesystem/geoserver.rst

 under **Vector Data Sources**.
 If you do not see this, check that you unpacked the plugin JARs into in the right directory and restart GeoServer.

 On the "Add Store" page, select "FileSystem (GeoMesa)".
-The HBase data store takes a single parameter:
+The data store requires two parameters:

 * **fs.encoding** - the encoding of the files you have stored (e.g. parquet)
 * **fs.path** - the path to the root of the datastore (e.g. s3a://mybucket/datastores/testds)